telliott99/MySwift2/chapter3/basic_sort_alg.rst

     3 7 19 23 29 32 55 82 100
     >

 You can see how the value ``100`` "bubbles" to the end of the array in the first part of the results.
-Also, there are a lot of swaps, compared with the later examples.
+You can also see that there are a lot of swaps, compared with the later examples.
+For random data, on the average the first value requires n/2 swaps, the second (n-1)/2, and so on.

-(We are using the Swift compiler to combine code in two different files to make an executable ``main`` which we then run with ``./main``).
+We are using the Swift compiler to combine code in two different files to make an executable ``main`` which we then run with ``./main``.

 --------------
 Selection sort
 --------------

-The idea of selection sort
+In selection sort

 https://en.wikipedia.org/wiki/Selection_sort

-is to divide the target array into two parts, a sorted portion on the left, and an unsorted part on the right.

-We maintain an index that moves from left to right, where we will place the next value.
-On each pass, we find the minimum value remaining in the unsorted part and then swap with the value at that index.
+we divide the target array into two parts, a sorted portion on the left, and an unsorted part on the right.
+We maintain an index at one past the sorted portion.
+The index moves from left to right, and it is where we will place the next value.
+On each pass, we start at the index and then find the minimum value remaining in the unsorted part, and finally swap with the value at the index.

 .. sourcecode:: swift